 Daily driving: Total mileage without airport transfer is about 1.585 km (983 miles) which is an average of 265 km (164 miles) per day.
 You spend about 3,5 hours per day driving, depending on road conditions, traffic and daily distances.
 On some days the driving might be longer than on some other days.

 Note: In rare cases, a change of itinerary might be necessary during winter programs in Iceland, should snow, road and weather conditions not allow to follow the scheduled itinerary, and certain outdoor activities might be cancelled.
-In this case no refund will be given, but GJ-Travel will try to find reasonable alternatives where and whenever possible.
+In this case, no refund will be given, but GJ-Travel will try to find reasonable alternatives where and whenever possible.

 - Private airport transfers

-Optionals, depending on season:
+Value-added and included, depending on season:

-- Boat trip on glacial lagoon
+- Boat trip on the Jökulsárlón glacial lagoon on day 6 (May-Sept) and 2x 3-course dinner or

-- Natural ice cave at Vatnajökull glacier from mid-November to mid-March
+- Natural ice cave at Vatnajökull glacier from mid-November to mid-March on day 6 or

-Northern Lights: This itinerary is ideal as a Northern Lights holiday for the period Mid-September to Mid-April.
-Note that the time from Mid-December to Mid-January offers only about 5-6 hours of day light and therefore not an ideal travel time for this tour program.
+NORTHERN LIGHTS: This itinerary is ideal as a Northern Lights holiday for the period Mid-September to Mid-April.
+Note that the time from Mid-December to Mid-January offers only about 5-6 hours of daylight and therefore not an ideal travel time for this tour program.